Climate Coding Challenge

 1. Replace dataframe with the name of your DataFrame, and dataframe_units with an expressive new name.

 2. Check out the documentation for GCHNd data.
-We downloaded data with “standard” units; find out what that means for both temperature and precipitation.
+We downloaded data with “standard” units; find out what that means for temperature.

-3. Replace 'TOBS' with the temperature column name in your data, and 'TOBS_UNIT' with a column name that includes the correct unit.
+3. Replace 'temperature-column-name' with the temperature column name in your data, and 'temp_unit' with a column name that includes the correct unit.
+For example, you could make a column called 'temperature_k' to note that your temperatures are in degrees Kelvin.

 dataframe_units = dataframe.rename(columns={